TheDragonCode/laravel-deploy-operations/docs/how-to-use/rollback.md

 # Rolling Back Operations

 To roll back the latest operation, you may use the `rollback` command.
-This command rolls back the last "batch" of actions, which may include multiple action files:
+This command rolls back the last "batch" of operations, which may include multiple operation files:

 ```
 php artisan operations:rollback
 ```

 You may roll back a limited number of operations by providing the `step` option to the rollback command.
-For example, the following command will roll back the last five actions:
+For example, the following command will roll back the last five operations:

 ```
 php artisan operations:rollback --step=5